 A number of efforts have been undertaken within the Delaware River Basin to identify, understand, and prioritize CECs, including work that the commission does with the basin states and the U.S. EPA to assess the main stem Delaware River.
-A three year effort by DRBC to investigate the presence and concentration of PPCPs, PFASs, and PBDEs in the ambient waters of the tidal Delaware River.
-This pilot monitoring survey concluded in 2009; the report (revised in Aug.
+A three year effort by DRBC to investigate the presence and concentration of PPCPs, PFASs, and PBDEs in the ambient waters of the tidal Delaware River concluded in 2009; the report (revised in Aug.
 2013) is linked below.
 The commission has an ongoing monitoring program for PFAS/PFC in the main stem Delaware River, examining surface water, fish tissue, and sediment.

 In February 2013, DRBC and the Water and Environmental Technology (WET) Center at Temple University - a National Science Foundation Industry & University Cooperative Research Program (NSF I/UCRC) - received a grant to partner on a survey to study CECs in several southeastern Pennsylvania tributaries to the tidal Delaware River.
 Tributaries surveyed included the Neshaminy, Perkiomen, and Wissahickon creeks and the Schuylkill River, all of which have numerous municipal and industrial discharges to surface water.
 Ten sampling sites were surveyed, the chosen locations above and below potential source discharges for CECs.
 Funded by the Pennsylvania Water Resources Research Center and Pennsylvania Sea Grant, the survey began in March 2013 and was completed in March 2014.
-A final report is in preparation.
 View sampling photos on Flickr.

 The below presentations and reports are by DRBC staff or given at DRBC advisory committee meetings.